SAFETAG/SAFETAG/en/exercises/self_doxing/instructions.md

     * Show the group a reverse image search on [TinEyE](https://tineye.com/) or Google and recommend they do it on pictures of themselves they have published online.

-    * Show the group how to check if their online account has been previously compromised on [';--have i been pwned?](https://haveibeenpwned.com/).
+    * Show the group how to check if their online account has been previously compromised on [Have I Been Pwned?](https://haveibeenpwned.com/).
 Explain that often results are old and if they have changed their password recently, showing up on this search may not be a problem.
 Tell them that if they are still using that old password for the compromised account of for other accounts, they should immediately change that password.